Tim Buckley: Middle period

 During 1969, Buckley began to write and record material for three albums, Blue Afternoon, Lorca, and Starsailor.
 Inspired by the singing of avant-garde musician Cathy Berberian, he integrated the ideas of composers such as Luciano Berio and Iannis Xenakis in an avant-garde rock genre.
 Buckley selected eight songs for Blue Afternoon, an album similar to Happy Sad in style.
 In a 1977 article for DownBeat magazine, Lee Underwood wrote that Buckley's heart was not in Blue Afternoon and that the album was a perfunctory response to please his business partners.

 While Buckley's music never sold well, his following releases did indeed chart.
-Lorca alienated his folk base, while Blue Afternoon was criticized as boring and tepid, and "[not] even good sulking music."
+Lorca alienated his folk base, while Blue Afternoon was criticized as boring and tepid, and "[not] even good sulking music", although it has been re-evaluated over the years.
 Blue Afternoon was Buckley's last album to chart on Billboard, reaching No. 192.
 Following the albums, Buckley began to focus on what he felt to be his masterpiece, Starsailor.

 Starsailor contained free jazz textures under Buckley's most extreme vocal performance, ranging from high shrieks to deep, soulful baritone.
-This personal album included the more accessible "Song to the Siren", a song which has since been covered by This Mortal Coil, Robert Plant, John Frusciante, Bryan Ferry and Brendan Perry.
-The album was a critical and commercial failure.
+This personal album included the more accessible "Song to the Siren", a song which has since been covered by Robert Plant, John Frusciante, Bryan Ferry, Sinéad O'Connor and Brendan Perry.
+The album was a critical and commercial failure upon release, despite having gained a considerable cult status following This Mortal Coil's cover, which renewed interest in it.

 Unable to produce his music and almost broke, Buckley turned to alcohol and drug binges.
 He considered acting and completed an unreleased low-budget film entitled Why?
 (1971).
 The film was an experimental use of the new medium video tape and was commissioned by Technicolor.